stormlightlabs/volt/docs/css/volt-css.md

 - All color combinations meet WCAG AA standards (4.5:1 for normal text, 3:1 for large text)
 - Clear, visible focus states for keyboard navigation
-- Encourages proper heading hierarchy, landmark regions, and form labels
+- Encourages logical heading hierarchy, landmark regions, and form labels
 - Works on all devices and respects user font size preferences
 - No animations that could trigger vestibular disorders